Dr Dimitris Christopoulos is the Director of Centre of Networks and Enterprise.

-Dimitris has extensive experience in teaching social network analysis and research methods at post-graduate level.
-He has taught classes on the topic in multiple European Universities, including Bristol, Edinburgh, Essex, European University Institute, Milan, Malmo and Roskilde.
+He has extensive experience in teaching social network analysis and research methods at post-graduate level.
+Dr Christopoulos has taught classes on the topic in multiple European Universities, including Bristol, Edinburgh, Essex, European University Institute, Milan, Malmo and Roskilde.
 He has been an external examiner of eight successfully completed PhDs in five European Universities.

 He is currently a senior researcher (20%) to the INCLUDE HORIZON 2020 ERC grant overseeing research design and networks data analysis.
 For his ongoing research projects; he is supervising three post-docs, four research assistants and two PhD students.

 Academic output since 2014

 James, S. and Christopoulos, D. (2017 online, forthcoming in print) ‘Reputational Leadership and Preference Similarity: Explaining Organisational Collaboration in Bank Policy Networks’, European Journal of Political Research, doi: 10.1111/1475-6765.12237.